jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/timestamps.rst

 * Stream time describes position in the media stream.
 * GStreamer clock time is not assumed to use the Unix epoch.

-Derived capture time
+Annotation timestamp
 ********************

-Downstream tools need one Unix-epoch value for correlation.
-The recorder therefore writes ``derived.preferred_capture_time_ns`` while retaining every original observation.
+Downstream tools need one Unix-epoch value for range selection, output names, and tag conversion.
+The sidecar does not store a derived timestamp; each tool selects an annotation timestamp from the explicit observations in the frame.
 The current preference order is:

-#. overlay output
-#. stereo output
 #. mono source
 #. midpoint of left and right source observations
 #. left source